Chart Color Schemes

 An assessment of population growth drivers in Lobethal - Woodside reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
-By 2041, Lobethal-Woodside is projected to have a population of 11,422, an increase of 1,974 persons and 20.8% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and released in 2023 with adjustments made using weighted aggregation methods.
+Future population growth is projected to be above median national levels, with Lobethal - Woodside expected to grow by 1,474 persons to 2041, reflecting a total gain of 10.3% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population